-If you are in danger or need help:
+If you are in danger or need help, here are some steps you can take:

-3. Contact Center for Domestic Peace to learn more about community resources by calling one of our Hotlines 24 hours/7days a week.
+3. Call one of Center for Domestic Peace's hotlines to learn more about community resources and explore all your options - 24 hours/7days a week.

 Or 1.800.799.SAFE (1.800.799.7233) for a domestic violence program near you.